IBM-Bluemix-Docs/va/va_index.md

 5. Select the issue type.
 6. Enter the issue ID.

     You can find this information in your [vulnerability report](#va_reviewing).
-The **Vulnerbility ID** column contains the ID to use for CVE or security notice issues; the **Configuration Issue ID** column contains the ID to use for configuration issues.
+The **Vulnerability ID** column contains the ID to use for CVE or security notice issues; the **Configuration Issue ID** column contains the ID to use for configuration issues.
     {: tip}